- Learn to identify solutions to complex global problems

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-The programme requires a first degree, second-class Honours degree or professional equivalent (experience in international business, international Law or international relations desirable but not compulsory).
-Applicants over the age of 21, who do not satisfy the normal entry requirements, may be admitted to the course provided that they can submit evidence of previous serious study and demonstrate their attainments.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+Experience in international business, international Law or international relations desirable but not compulsory.
+Applicants over the age of 21 who do not satisfy the normal entry requirements may be admitted to the course, provided that they can submit evidence of previous serious study and demonstrate their attainments.

 If English is not your first language: IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent.

 Send us a message